 Kellam moved on to the iconic Oxley’s on the River before achieving his goal of returning to Raphael’s as chef/owner.
 After 4 successful years Shannon sold his beloved restaurant to enable him to focus on salon culinaires, in particular, the Culinary Olympics.

 In his first Olympics in 2008 Shannon, with the Australian team, was awarded two Gold Medals.
 Thus began a very successful international career that saw Shannon amass over 80 medals, including 2 Silver Medals at the 2012 Olympics.

 Clare has always been drawn to the hospitality industry.
-A stint at The Savoy, one of London's most famous hotels following university at UQ, cemented her ambition to pursue a successful career in the industry, and on her return to Australia Clare took up the roles of Secretary at Bocuse d'Or Academy Australia and Membership Promotions and Events Manager at the Brisbane Club.
+Following her studies at the University of Queensland, a stint at The Savoy (one of London's most esteemed hotels), cemented her ambition to pursue a successful career in the industry.
+On returning to Australia Clare took up the roles of Membership Promotions and Events Manager at the Brisbane Club and Secretary at Bocuse d'Or Academy Australia.
 When the opportunity arose for Clare and Shannon to purchase Brisbane's renowned Montrachet restaurant, they jumped at the chance - and diners have embraced the breath of fresh air that Clare has brought to the restaurant.
-Clare's incomparable dedication to service saw her named the Gault&Millau Professional of the Year for 2017.
+Clare's incomparable dedication to service saw her named the Gault & Millau Professional of the Year for 2017.